MicroFocus/octane-cucumber-jvm/README.md

 </dependencies>
 ```

-2. Add the OctaneGherkinFormatter plugin to the CucumberOptions, and provide a result file path.
+2. Add the OctaneGherkinFormatter plugin to the CucumberOptions of each test class, and provide a unique result file path:
 ```java
 package feature.manualRunner;